cmartinez110/cmartinez110/README.md

   - <a href="https://github.com/cmartinez110/active-directory-0">Active Directory Domain Controller Server and Client VMs +PowerShell Script to Add Users</a>
   - <a href="https://github.com/cmartinez110/Apply-Filters-to-SQL-Queries">Apply filters to SQL Queries</a>
   - <a href="https://github.com/cmartinez110/Python-File-Update-Algorithm/blob/main/README.md">Python file update algorithm</a>
+  - <a href="https://github.com/cmartinez110/yara-first-rule/blob/main/README.md">YARA - Install and Create a Rule</a>
   - <a href="https://github.com/cmartinez110/chronicle-lab-0/blob/main/README.md">Perform a Query with Chronicle</a>
   - <a href="https://github.com/cmartinez110/suricata-lab-0/blob/main/README.md">Explore signatures and logs with Suricata</a>